geotools/geotools/docs/developer/conventions/code/style.rst

 Coding conventions describe the coding styles developers should use when writing code.

 For example, whether you use 2, 4, or 8 space indents.
-Standardising on a coding style across a project improves legibility of the code, and automatic code formatters make conforming to these standards easy.
+Standardising on a coding style across a project improves legibility of the code, and automatic code formatters make conforming to these standards easier.

 Sun Coding Conventions and a little bit more
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^